-This tool includes demographic and family data from a variety of sources, including the United States Census Bureau and several California state agencies: the California Department of Social Services (CDSS), California Department of Public Health (CDPH), and California Department of Health Care Services (CDHCS).
+This mapping tool includes demographic and family data from a variety of sources, including the United States Census Bureau and several California state agencies: the California Department of Social Services (CDSS), California Department of Public Health (CDPH), and California Department of Health Care Services (CDHCS).
 Home visiting supply data were obtained from a statewide home visiting survey administered by Child Trends and Harder+Company Community Research.
 More information about this study can be found here.

-Please reach out to the F5CA Home Visiting study team at email@example.com with any comments or questions regarding the usage of this tool.
+Please reach out to the F5CA Home Visiting study team at email@example.com with any comments or questions regarding the usage of this mapping tool.